metaphacts/metaphactory-docker-compose/README.md

 * metaphactory connects to GraphScope using the user and password provided in the proxy.prop configuration (provided in my-gs-deployment/app-graphscope.zip).
 * Create/Update users and passwords of GraphScope using htpasswd (https://httpd.apache.org/docs/2.4/programs/htpasswd.html) and the users.htpasswd file in the folder my-gs-deployment/gs-config/gs-ephedra-default/config/
 * GraphScope connects to the graphscope-ephedra repository of metaphactory using the user and password provided in my-gs-deployment/gs-config/gs-ephedra-default/config/config.yml through the parameters `remoteUser: <user-name>` and `remotePassword: <password>`.
 The provided user needs sparql:graphscope-ephedra:query:* and proxy:graphscope permissions.

+#### metaphactory with Stardog included

+**Additional Prerequisites:**

+* Stardog license file

+**Deployment Instructions**

+1. Clone this GIT repository with `git clone https://bitbucket.org/metaphacts/metaphactory-docker-compose.git`
+2. Go into the `cd metaphactory-docker-compose/metaphactory-stardog` folder
+3. Create a copy of the `service-template` folder i.e. `cp -r service-template my-deployment`.
+The main idea idea is to maintain one subfolder for every deployment.
+4. Go into the newly created folder `my-deployment` and open the file `.env` e.g. `vi .env`
+5. Change the value of the `COMPOSE_PROJECT_NAME` variable to a unique name i.e. the name will be used to prefix container names as well as `vhost` entry in the nginx proxy (if used).
+6. Add your Stardog license into the `stardog-config` folder and replace the existing file `stardog-license-key.bin`.
+7. You may want to modify Stardog or metaphactory specific parameters in the `docker-compose.overwrite.yml` file i.e. changing the default memory setting
+8. You can also modify the `repository-config/myDB.ttl` file, i.e. to use a different Stardog database name or changing the default credentials for the repository connection with stardog.
+Please note that this also requires modification of the database configuration in `stardog-config/database-template.properties`.
+9. Run `docker-compose up -d`.
+It is **important to run the command in the my-deployment folder (containing the .env file)**, since docker-compose will pick up the `.env` file for parameterization.
+10. Run `docker exec -it my-deployment-stardog /opt/stardog/bin/stardog-admin db create -c /var/opt/stardog/database-template.properties -n myDB` to create a Stardog database (change the docker container name from `my-deployment-stardog` to the correct name).
+The name of your stardog container was displayed as part of the output of the `docker-compose up -d` command, or you can also run `docker ps -f name=stardog` to look it up again.
+Also modify the database name from `myDB` to the name you used (e.g. if you modified the `myDB.ttl` file).
+**Please note:** For the creation of the stardog database the `stardog-config/database-template.properties` will be used.
+This is important, since this property file sets some database configurations (for example, enabling text search/indexing and querying of all named graphs) which are important to make metaphactory seamlessly work with Stardog.
+11. Open `http://localhost:10214` and login with user `admin` and password `admin`

+**Troubleshooting**
+Please run `docker-compose down` before running `docker-compose up` after failed attempts (for example due to missing license file), especially if you experience errors like `unknown: Are you trying to mount a directory onto a file (or vice-versa)?
+Check if the specified host path exists and is the expected type`.

+#### Metaphactory with GraphScope and Stardog included

+**Additional Prerequisites:**

+* Stardog license file

+**Deployment Instructions**

+1. Clone this GIT repository with `git clone https://bitbucket.org/metaphacts/metaphactory-docker-compose.git`
+2. Go into the `cd metaphactory-docker-compose/metaphactory-stardog` folder
+3. Create a copy of the `graphscope-service-template` folder i.e. `cp -r graphscope-service-template my-gs-deployment`.
+The main idea idea is to maintain one subfolder for every deployment.
+4. Go into the newly created folder `my-gs-deployment` and open the file `.env` e.g. `vi .env`
+5. Change the value of the `COMPOSE_PROJECT_NAME` variable to a unique name i.e. the name will be used to prefix container names as well as `vhost` entry in the nginx proxy (if used).
+6. Add your Stardog license into the `stardog-config` folder and replace the existing file `stardog-license-key.bin`.
+7. You may want to modify Stardog or metaphactory specific parameters in the `docker-compose.overwrite.yml` file i.e. changing the default memory setting
+8. You can also modify the `repository-config/myDB.ttl` file, i.e. to use a different Stardog database name or changing the default credentials for the repository connection with stardog.
+If you changed the settings (database name, credentials, etc.), you may need to adjust the config of GraphScope in `my-gs-deployment/gs-config/gs-default-stardog/config/config.yml`.
+9. Run `docker-compose up -d`.
+It is **important to run the command in the my-deployment folder (containing the .env file)**, since docker-compose will pick up the `.env` file for parameterization.
+10. Run `docker exec -it my-deployment-stardog /opt/stardog/bin/stardog-admin db create -c /var/opt/stardog/database-template.properties -n myDB` to create a Stardog database (change the docker container name from `my-deployment-stardog` to the correct name).
+The name of your stardog container is for example displayed as part of the output of the `docker-compose up -d` command.
+Also modify the database name from `myDB` to the name you used (e.g. if you modified the `myDB.ttl` file).
+**Please note:** For the creation of the stardog database the `stardog-config/database-template.properties` will be used.
+This is important, since this property file sets some database configurations (for example, enabling text search/indexing and querying of all named graphs) which are important to make metaphactory seamlessly work with Stardog.
+11. Open `http://localhost:10214` and login with user `admin` and password `admin`

+##### Configuration parameters for GraphScope
+* Change users/password of GraphScope
+** metaphactory connects to GraphScope using the user and password specified in the proxy.prop configuration (provided in my-gs-deployment/app-graphscope.zip).
+** Create/Update users and passwords of GraphScope using htpasswd (https://httpd.apache.org/docs/2.4/programs/htpasswd.html) and the users.htpasswd file in the folder my-gs-deployment/gs-config/gs-default-stardog/config/

 ### Update of Deployments
 The most frequent use-case will be updating the runtime (i.e. software) container, for example, of the metaphactory or blazegraph, but leaving the deployment specific data and configuration assets untouched.